zefie/miniBAE/HowToBuild.md

 ## Before you start

 - Run commands from the repository root unless the section says otherwise.
+- CMake build artifacts are in `build/bin/` (or your chosen `-B` directory).
-- Build artifacts are in `neobae/bin/`.
+- Legacy Makefile build artifacts are in `neobae/bin/`.
-- Keep `clean` separate from parallel builds.
+- Keep `clean` separate from parallel Makefile builds.
 Do this:

 ```bash
 make clean